 Offer complete information

-While it can seem like the sensitive thing to do to pitch in when they do all the heavy lifting, it usually only turns out to be a source of added difficulty.
+While it can seem like the sensible thing to do to pitch in when they do all the heavy lifting, it usually only turns out to be a source of added difficulty.

 It would be great if you are flexible